photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 3. Generate resized images based on aspect ratios and predefined dimensions
 4. Save the resized images to an output folder with an appropriate naming convention

-With these skills in hand, you're well-equipped to tackle more complex image manipulation tasks in Elixir.
 Whether you're working on a website, a photo management tool, or a content delivery system, this script may serve as a helpful starting point.

 ## Next Steps

 The image processing pipeline described above generates resized images and stores them locally on your computer.
 But what if you wanted to directly upload them to a cloud service like Amazon S3?
+To achieve this, we need to incorporate functionality that uses an S3 client to upload the resized images to a storage bucket.

+In addition, our script doesn’t take advantage of [Elixir’s concurrency features](https://elixir-lang.org/getting-started/processes.html).
+In future improvements to the script, we could explore using these features, such as [Tasks](https://hexdocs.pm/elixir/Task.html), to process and resize multiple images simultaneously.
+These improvements can significantly speed up the image resizing process, especially when working with a large number of images.

-To acheive this, we need to incorporate functionality that uses an S3 client to upload the resized images to a storage bucket.
-In the long run, it would be beneficial to develop a user-friendly frontend, enabling users to drag and drop images for resizing, upload them to an S3 bucket, and manage S3 bucket contents.
+Finally, it would be beneficial to develop a user-friendly frontend, enabling users to drag and drop images for resizing, upload them to an S3 bucket, and manage S3 bucket contents.
 Our ultimate goal is to construct this interface using the [Phoenix](https://www.phoenixframework.org/) framework.

 By implementing these improvements, we can optimize our image processing workflow, making it more efficient and user-friendly.